 Credit Card Insider receives compensation from some credit card issuers as advertisers.
 Advertiser relationships do not affect card ratings or our Best Card Picks, or how one card is compared to another.
 Chase and Southwest Airlines have not endorsed this content in any way.

 Learn more about how we rate cards

-The Southwest Rapid Rewards® Premier Credit Card is a co-branded credit card offered by Southwest Airlines.
+The Southwest Rapid Rewards® Premier Credit Card (Review) is a co-branded credit card offered by Southwest Airlines.
 It offers 2 points for every $1 spent on eligible flights purchased from Southwest Airlines, as well as eligible purchases from Southwest Rapid Rewards Hotel and Car Rental Partners.

 Frequent travelers of Southwest Airlines will get the most out of this card.
 I’ll get into more details about how to get the most out of your card in the Bottom Line section of this post.
 If you’re interested in that immediately click here, otherwise, read on below.